 Community Access and Parking Program - Ballard

-Implementation of new time limits and paid parking are planned for late April 2015.
-Prior to pay station installation, flyers will also be posted on-street alerting parkers that paid parking is coming.
+Implementation of new time limits and paid parking are planned to begin in late April 2015 and may take up to a month to complete.
 Immediately following installation, SPD Parking Enforcement will issue courtesy notices initially before writing citations.

 22nd Ave NW change: The original plan included conversion of 22nd Ave NW between NW Market Street and Ballard Ave NW to angled parking on the east side.
 Due to unique loading needs on this block, the conversion to angled would only net 2 additional spaces.
 This part of the plan will be put on hold pending review of alternate loading locations.